healthmap/epicore-open/README.md

 ## Deployment

 Epicore uses Deploybot (https://deploybot.com/) for deployment to both staging and production servers.
+For access please contact your PM.

-### Staging
+### Staging (aka DEV)

-The staging URL is at https://epicore.org/~dev
+The staging URL is at https://dev.epicore.org/#/

 All of your commits to the epicore git repo are automatically deployed to staging, so you don't need to do anything to see your changes.

-The staging deployment is identical to production , except it uses a test database.
-This allows testing of all functionality without affecting production.
+The staging deployment is identical to production , except it uses a test/dev database.
+This allows testing of all functionality without affecting

+production.

 Staging deployment status: [![Deployment status from DeployBot](https://boston-childrens-hosptial.deploybot.com/badge/23779030056625/85433.svg)](http://deploybot.com)